-A complete waiver of an academic requirement is not granted by Westchester Community College.
+A complete waiver of an academic requirement is not granted by SUNY WCC.
 Students who request a course substitution will be required to submit appropriate documentation along with a written request.
 There must be clear and specific evidence and identification of the disability, which justifies the request.
-Any student who applies for and is granted a substitution in a particular competency area must complete the minimum general education requirements or his/her degree program.
+Any student who applies for and is granted a substitution in a particular competency area must complete the minimum general education requirements or their degree program.

-- 1. Provide the DSO documentation that supports the request for a course substitution through Accommodate. - 2.
-Meet with Curriculum/Associate Dean to request and discuss a course substitution. - 3.
-Requests that the DSO verifies disability to Curriculum Chair/Associate Dean
+- 1. Provide Accessibility Services documentation that supports the request for a course substitution through ACCOMMODATE. - 2.
+Meet with the Curriculum Chair for their major or their School Dean if the Curriculum Chair is not available to request and discuss a course substitution. - 3.
+Requests that the Accessibility Services verifies disability to the Curriculum Chair for their major or their School Dean.